warasau/web-project-1/README.md

 *   `POST /auth/logout`
     *   Logs the current user out

-On the first launch, the application creates a default administrator account.
+> On the first launch, the application creates a default administrator account.
 Credentials for this account must be configured in the .env file.

+### Lab5:
+#### JWT Authentication and Session Management
+New Core Entity: UserSession
+*   Represents an active user session linked to a user, containing a refresh token, expiration timestamp, and session status (ACTIVE, CLOSED, EXPIRED).
+*   Authentication mechanism transitioned from stateful server-side sessions to stateless JWT (JSON Web Token) architecture with Access and Refresh token rotation.

+#### Authentication Endpoints
+*   `POST /auth/refresh`
+    *   Validates the existing refresh token and issues a new Access/Refresh token pair
+    *   refreshToken:{refreshToken}

+> /auth/login chenged: user authentication returns a JSON object containing an Access Token and a Refresh Token

 ## API Endpoints